 Research suggests 90% of the core brain structure is formed within the first 5 years of life.
-A child’s speaking and listening skills lead the way for their reading and writing skills, so exposure to words is critical during these formative years.
-Depending on whether the child is from an affluent family or one suffering from poverty will have a critical impact on the number of words that children hear during this time period.
+A child’s verbal and listening skills lead the way for their reading and writing skills, so exposure to words is critical during these formative years.
+Depending on whether the child is from an affluent family or one suffering from poverty will have a critical impact on the number of words that children hears during this time period.

 Midway Safe Harbor 21st Century Community Center

 Midway Safe Harbor’s after-school curriculum addresses the disadvantages of the local youth: an above average number of students who live in or near poverty level; students with below grade-level proficiency in reading, math and science; students needing credit recovery to graduate; and those who are at-risk of dropping out of school.
 With this in mind, the staff and the activities concentrate on promoting youth development and academic advancement along with improved social skills, citizenship, behavioral modification and self-esteem.